zuenko/FashionML/100DaysOfML/Log.md

 ## Day 2 : July 9 , 2018

 **Today's Progress** : Picked [DeepFashion (Category and Attribute Prediction Benchmark)](http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion/AttributePrediction.html) dataset as the best one in my field.
-I've red about cnn, object Detection, speed and accuracy comparing and so on.
+I've readed about cnn, object Detection, speed and accuracy comparing and so on.
 Installed darknet, watched videos about training and all that stuff.

 **Thoughts** : Want to figure out how to make dataset with good clothes combination, stylists?
 Also, yolo seemed pretty accurate and fast, but ssd pretty tough and mobilenet the fastest.
 And if I make the combination, can we actually use classic trees models or we need deep learning in that?
 So I have changed: